Writer: Daniel Pambianchi

 Who Wants to be a Winemaker?

-MEMBERS ONLYDo you know why two identical grape varieties from geographically similar viticultural areas will turn out different wines?
-Or, could you correlate a wine’s quality and aging potential to its acidity, pH and sulfite level?
-And do you know what corrective action would be required to lower the pH in a high-pH wine?
-How would
+Do you know why two identical grape varieties from geographically similar viticultural areas will turn out different wines?
+Or, could you correlate a wine’s quality and aging potential to its acidity, pH

 Using Variable-Volume Fermenters